Buddhima Indraratna: Research and contributions

 He has published over 1,100 scholarly works, including nearly 550 peer-reviewed journal articles and 14 books.
-His work has been cited over 35,000 times, with an h-index of 95.
-According to ScholarGPS, Prof. Indraratna is ranked #1 in Geotechnics worldwide over the past five years and is among the top five scholars of all time in both Geotechnics and Geotechnical Engineering.
+His work has been cited over 35,000 times, with an h-index of 97.
+According to ScholarGPS, Indraratna is ranked second worldwide in Geotechnics over the past five years and fourth all-time.
+He is also listed among the top three scholars of all time in Geotechnical Engineering.
 In his career, he has successfully supervised over 90 PhD students and nearly 50 Postdoctoral fellows.

 Patents and standards

 He holds a patent for the tyre-cell track foundation (Australian Patent No. 2018214448), and contributed to: